Code-Institute-Submissions/seabattle-game/README.md

 Gratitude

-A big thank you to tutor suport who helped me through this project with a lot of patience and always nice treatment.
+A big thank you to tutor suport who helped me through this project with a lot of patience and always nice treatment, special thanks to Martin who helped me to research and explained complicated codes to me.

 A special thanks my mentor Martina Terlević for her support and advices that helped me through my process to make it.